What Does "Case Ready for Interview" Mean? NVC and Embassy Guide 2026

 Case ready for interview

-Embassy or consulate controls interview scheduling
+The embassy or consulate controls interview scheduling.

 An applicant whose case is documentarily complete but whose priority date is not yet current on the Visa Bulletin remains at the NVC until the date becomes current.
-Once current, the NVC forwards the file and the status updates to "case ready for interview."
-Both statuses are positive progress indicators confirming the application is advancing correctly through the process.

 How Long Does It Take to Get an Interview After "Case Ready"?

+There is no fixed timeline between "case ready for interview" status and interview scheduling.
+But expect it to be between 1 to 6 months.
 The table below reflects general timeline patterns as of 2026 across common scenarios.
 Individual results vary.

 Scenario Typical Wait for Interview Appointment

-High-capacity embassy, low demand category 1 to 3 months
+High-capacity embassy, low-demand category 1 to 3 months

 High-demand embassy, family-based category 3 to 6 months